Current Dante status

 - The Dante client supports sending client requests

-through a UPnP router.
-This type of proxy supports
+through a router with UPnP support.
+This type of router supports

 bind(2)-ing of ports on the router, allowing incoming